 6.7.
 Future Functionality.
 You agree that Your purchases are not contingent on the delivery of any future functionality or features, or dependent on any oral or written public comments made by Us regarding future functionality or features.

 7. PROPRIETARY RIGHTS AND LICENSES

 7.1.
 Reservation of Rights.
 Subject to the limited rights expressly granted hereunder, We and Our licensors reserve all of Our/their right, title and interest in and to the Services and Content, including all of Our/their related intellectual property rights.
 No rights are granted to You hereunder other than as expressly set forth herein.

 7.2.
 License by Us to Use Content.
-We grant to You a worldwide, limited-term license, under Our applicable intellectual property rights and licenses, to use Content acquired by You pursuant to Order Forms, subject to those Order Forms, this Agreement and the Documentation.
+We grant to You a worldwide, limited-term license, under Our applicable intellectual property rights and licenses, to use Content acquired by You pursuant to executed Quotes, subject to those executed Quotes, this Agreement and the Documentation.

 7.3.
 License by You to Host Your Data and Applications.
 You grant Us and Our Affiliates a worldwide, limited-term license to host, copy, transmit and display Your Data, and any Non-Verb Applications and program code created by or for You using a Service, as necessary for Us to provide the Services in accordance with this Agreement.
 Subject to the limited licenses granted herein, We acquire no right, title or interest from You or Your licensors under this Agreement in or to Your Data or any Non-Verb Application or program code.